-- Demonstrates ability to implement or enhance full-day, high-quality early childhood program services for CCAP eligible preschool children, including definition of partnership roles and responsibilities. - Identifies strategies for jointly recruiting and screening preschool children eligible for state-funded preschool and CCAP. - Identifies developmentally appropriate curriculum, early numeracy and early literacy activities, and practices for children in preschool classroom and child care settings. - Identifies outcomes for student progress and ways to measure progress towards meeting outcome goals, including early numeracy and early literacy goals. - Describes steps for collecting, managing and reporting preschool partnership student information in Infinite Campus. - Describes family engagement activities, including support for parent-child literacy and numeracy activities. - Describes how staff training needs will be identified and how training will be provided to district and child care staff. - Includes plan for evaluating the effectiveness of the partnership grant for two-year period, including evidence and data to demonstrate partnership success.
+- Demonstrates ability to implement or enhance full-day, high-quality early childhood program services for CCAP eligible preschool children and preschool children with an IEP, including definition of partnership roles and responsibilities. - Identifies strategies for jointly recruiting and screening preschool children eligible for state-funded preschool. - Identifies developmentally appropriate curriculum, social and emotional strategies, and practices for children in preschool classroom and child care settings. - Identifies outcomes for student progress and ways to measure progress towards meeting outcome goals, including social and emotional goals. - Describes steps for collecting, managing and reporting preschool partnership student information in Infinite Campus. - Child care programs will review their suspension/expulsion policies with the sponsoring public school system and align their policies to the public school system, with the special education and social/emotional supports of the school system in place. - Describes family engagement activities, including support for parent-child social and emotional growth. - Describes how staff training needs will be identified and how training will be provided to district and child care staff with an emphasis on special education training and social/emotional development training. - Includes plan for evaluating the effectiveness of the partnership grant for two-and-a-half year period, including evidence and data to demonstrate partnership success.